infojam-james/Test-Cases/First-Aid/first-aid-1.md

 ##Assumptions
 + A supported browser is being used.
-+ The user has completed all other mandatory fields in the incident reporting form.
-+ The incident did not involve a fatality.

 ##Test Steps:

+1 Log in to the system

+2 Click the 'Log New Incident' button

-1 Navigate to screen 5 ('Further Info') of the incident form
+3 Complete all mandatory questions in Sections 1-3 of the incident form

+4 From the 'Category' question (in 'Section 4: Type'), select any option *except* 'Fatality'

+5 Complete all other mandatory questions in Section 4

-2 In the 'Was the incident work related?' field, enter 'No'
+6 From the 'Was the incident work related?' question (in 'Section 5: Further Info'), select 'No'

+7 Complete all subsequent mandatory questions in Section 5

-3 Click the ‘Submit’ button
+8 Click the 'Submit' button

-##Expected Result
+##Expected Results

-A new incident is logged with the status 'Not Work Related'
++ A new incident is logged with the status 'Not Work Related'